 EMU Psychology Undergraduate Program curriculum is specifically designed to meet the standards of the European Diploma in Psychology (EuroPsy) and YÖK, to ensure that our students receive internationally recognized diplomas which will enable them to practice psychology anywhere they choose.
 The EMU English Psychology Program has been accredited by the Turkish Psychologists Association Accreditation Supreme Board until 2024.
 This program is one of the 12 programs accredited by the Turkish Psychological Association (among all psychology programs in Turkey and in TRNC) and is the only accredited psychology program in the TRNC.

 Both the Turkish and English programs of the EMU Department of Psychology has graduated over 1000 students who obtained employment both on the island and abroad.
 Our graduates have obtained master’s degrees and Ph.D. degrees at universities in the UK, USA and Europe.
 In this context, the department puts extra emphasis on the importance of ethics in research and application of psychology and carries out studies in these areas with committees affiliated to the department.

 Quality of Graduates

-The department aims at an education of international standards, introducing students to various subfields of psychology to provide a comprehensive overview of the field.
-Students who successfully complete the four-year undergraduate program will become psychology graduates; students who complete graduate training and one-year supervision will acquire the title of "professional psychologist."
-Over fifty percent of our graduates are now enrolled in postgraduate programs throughout Europe, UK the USA.
+The department aims to provide an education in accordance with international standards, introducing students to various subfields of psychology and to provide a comprehensive overview of the field.
+Students who successfully complete the four-year undergraduate program will become psychology graduates; students who complete their graduate training and a one-year supervision will acquire the title of "professional psychologist".
+Over fifty percent of our graduates are now enrolled in postgraduate programs throughout Europe, UK and the USA.